stefanprodan/hrval-action/README.md

 Sometimes single Helm release might be referenced multiple times in a single Flux repository, for example if staging branch of Helm chart repository is used as a release ref across all staging releases.
-A property named `helmSourcesCacheEnabled` enables caching for such releases, so a single Helm repository chafrt version or Git repository ref will be retrieved only once, and cached version will be used for validation of another releases which reuse same sources.
+A property named `helmSourcesCacheEnabled` enables caching for such releases, so a single Helm repository chart version or Git repository ref will be retrieved only once, and cached version will be used for validation of another releases which reuse same sources.